Quasi-Monte Carlo with Domain Transformation for Efficient Fourier Pricing of Multi-Asset Options: Efficient Domain Transformation for RQMC in Fourier Pricing

 In order to apply the ICDF mapping to $[0,1]^d$, we first need to decouple the dependencies between the components of the multivariate normal distribution $\boldsymbol{Y} \sim \mathcal{N}_d(\mathbf{0}, \boldsymbol{\tilde{\Sigma}})$ with covariance matrix $\boldsymbol{\tilde{\Sigma}}$.
 In fact, $\boldsymbol{Y}$ can be represented as $\boldsymbol{Y} = \boldsymbol{\tilde{L}} \boldsymbol{Z}$, where $\boldsymbol{\tilde{L}} \boldsymbol{\tilde{L}}^{\top} = \boldsymbol{\tilde{\Sigma}}$ is the Cholesky decomposition of $\boldsymbol{\tilde{\Sigma}}$, and $\boldsymbol{Z} \sim \mathcal{N}_d(\mathbf{0}, \boldsymbol{I_d})$ follows a multivariate standard normal distribution.
 Alternatively, one may employ the eigenvalue decomposition (EVD) of the covariance matrix, expressed as $\boldsymbol{\tilde{\Sigma}} = \boldsymbol{P} \boldsymbol{D} \boldsymbol{P}^{-1}$, and define $\boldsymbol{\tilde{L}} = \boldsymbol{P} \boldsymbol{D}^{1/2}$.
 The procedure consists of two steps.
 First, a change of variables is applied to transform the original random vector as $\boldsymbol{y}' = \boldsymbol{\tilde{L}}^{-1} \boldsymbol{y}$, thereby eliminating the dependence between the RVs.
 Second, a domain transformation is performed using the ICDF of the standard normal distribution: $\boldsymbol{y}' = \Psi_{nor}^{-1}(\boldsymbol{u};\boldsymbol{I_d})$.
 This results in the following expression:

 where $g(\cdot)$ is defined in Equation \eqref{g_integrand}.

-Figure~\ref{fig:gbm_multivariate_vs_univariate_rule} reveals the importance of using the multivariate rule for the domain transformation (i.e., $\boldsymbol{\tilde{\Sigma}} = \frac{1}{T} \boldsymbol{\Sigma}$) compared to the univariate transformation rule (i.e, $\tilde{\sigma}_j = \frac{1}{\sqrt{T} \sigma_j}, j = 1,\ldots d$), when assets are correlated.
+Figure~\ref{fig:gbm_multivariate_vs_univariate_rule} reveals the importance of using the multivariate rule for the domain transformation (i.e., $\boldsymbol{\tilde{\Sigma}} = \frac{1}{T} \boldsymbol{\Sigma}^{-1}$) compared to the univariate transformation rule (i.e, $\tilde{\sigma}_j = \frac{1}{\sqrt{T} \sigma_j}, j = 1,\ldots d$), when assets are correlated.
 The multivariate rule results in significantly superior convergence behavior of RQMC. \FloatBarrier

-\FloatBarrier \begin{remark} Alternative approaches to deal with the multivariate ICDF can rely on the Rosenblatt transformation, copula theory or normalizing flows mappings \cite{liu2024transport}.
+\FloatBarrier \begin{remark} Alternative approaches to deal with the multivariate ICDF can rely on the Rosenblatt transformation, copula theory or normalizing flow mappings \cite{liu2024transport}.
 Investigating the efficiency of these alternatives is left for future work. \end{remark}